Shay Docking: Work

-Personal life
+Personal life and death

 She studied at Swinburne Technical College between 1947 and 1950.
 Before finishing her training she accepted a freelance position illustrating myths and legends for the Victorian Education Department's visual education section.
-In 1952 she married Gil Docking.
-In 1953 she became the Education Officer at the National Gallery of Victoria.
-Between 1954 and 1955 she studied under Alan Sunner at the National Gallery School in Melbourne.
+In 1952 she married [Gil Docking] and changed her name to Shay Docking In 1953 she became the Education Officer at the National Gallery of Victoria.<ref name=":1" /.
 In 1958 she moved to Newcastle.
 In 1965 she moved to New Zealand.
 In 1965 she purchased 69 Cambridge Street, Paddington.
 She returned to the terraced house in 1971 which became her studio.
 In 2015 the house was gifted to the Art Gallery of New South Wales.
 In 1979 she was awarded the Gold Coast Purchase Award and Trustees Invitation Purchase Award from the Queensland Art Gallery.
 In 1987 artist Margaret Ackland painted a portrait of Docking for the Archibald Prize and was a finalist.
 The portrait won the Portia Geach Memorial Award the following year.
 She died in 1998 in Paddington.
 In 2019 she received a memorial plaque from Woollahra Council.